leohentschker/vslint/README.md

 ```
 npx @vslint/server
 ```
-Run the server on a custom port by settingg the `PORT` environment variable.
+Run the server on a custom port by setting the `PORT` environment variable.
 You can target this server by setting the `reviewEndpoint` parameter in the `extendExpectDesignReviewer` call to `DEFAULT_LOCAL_REVIEW_ENDPOINT`.

 ### Deploying to Google Cloud
 Deploy the dockerfile at `packages/server/Dockerfile` to run a design review server.
 You can deploy on Google Cloud by clicking the button below.